Supersonic-Sites/FinelyTunedTechnologies/content/consultation.md

     id: none
     bg_color: white
     align: center
-    title: Let's Talk About Your Project
+    title: Let's Talk About <span class="text-primary">Your</span> Project
     title_size: medium
     desc_select: true
-    desc: "We're here to help.
+    desc: "We are here to help.
 Tell us about your exciting project or vision for your home or commercial space.
 We prioritize a fast response time so we can address your needs in the moment. "
   - type: divider_half